Salesforce-Tableau-Data-Analyst Practice Test Questions

 All the data sources published to the site within the folders to which you have access

-A. All the data sources published to the site: This is incorrect because it does not account for permissions.
-Even if a data source is published to the site, you won’t see it unless you have access to the project or folder containing it.
+This is incorrect because it ignores the crucial factor of permissions.
+Even if a data source is on the site, you won't see it if you lack the necessary "Connect" or "View" permission for that data source or the folder it resides in.

 A. Inner